mrbandler/flow/.spec/cli.md

 ## Context System

 Context (`.`) refers to the last accessed node in the current session.
-Persisted in graph's `.flow/context` file.
+Persisted in space's `.flow/context` file.

 ```
 .
 Current context node